diegopl95/proyect_week3/README.md

 This project is licensed under the MIT License.
 Feel free to explore, contribute, and share!

 Contact
-If you have any questions, ideas, or just want to chat about UFC and data science, reach out to us at [your-email@example.com].
+If you have any questions, ideas, or just want to chat about UFC and data science, reach out to me at [diegocomillas95l@gmail.com].

 Get ready for a data-driven journey into the world of UFC predictions! 🥊📊